With an AWS CDK example to configure SES for outbound email

 With CDK the infrastructure really is code.
 With loops, and reusable constructs, and unit tests, and all the other goodness that comes with real programming languages.
 This is a good thing.
 Some of the modules and microservices I’ve migrated to CDK require CloudFormation templates of more than 1000 lines of code (although…

-Using shared services to deploy code from dev into prod
+How to use shared services to deploy code from development into production

 Cross account pipelines are a pretty common scenario, and recommended by AWS amongst others as a best practice, but complete documentation on how to do it with CDK Pipelines was impossible to find.
 So here it is…